 Every moment of class time is precious and the Kauffman School discourages early student dismissals except in cases of illness or family emergency.
 If an early dismissal is necessary, parents/guardians should notify the Front Office as soon as possible prior to the date or time of the early dismissal.
 Students must be checked out and picked up in the Front Office.
+All students leaving early must be picked up by 2:45 PM (Monday-Thursday) or by 12:45 (Friday) as to not interfere with regular dismissal.
 Students leaving the Kauffman School before the end of the school day may lose 5 points from their PREP score.
+Parents/guardians of students with excessive early releases may be required to meet with Kauffman School staff to address the issue.